Spinel group: The spinel structure

 Every ion is on at least three mirror planes and at least one three-fold rotation axis.
 The structure has tetrahedral symmetry around each A ion, and the A ions are arranged just like the carbon atoms in diamond.
+There are another eight tetrahedral sites per unit cell that are empty, each one surrounded by a tetrahedron of B as well as a tetrahedron of X ions.

 Inverse spinel structures have a different cation distribution in that all of the A cations and half of the B cations occupy octahedral sites, while the other half of the B cations occupy tetrahedral sites.
 An example of an inverse spinel is Fe3O4, if the Fe2+ (A2+) ions are d6 high-spin and the Fe3+ (B3+) ions are d5 high-spin.